apache/gravitino/docs/cloud-storage-fileset-example.md

 ## Using Spark to access the fileset

-The following code snippet shows how to use **Spark 3.1.3 with hadoop environment** to access the fileset
+The following code snippet shows how to use **Spark 3.1.3 with hadoop environment(hadoop 3.2.0)** to access the fileset

 ```python
 import logging